magepages/mpdocs/docs/rma/index.md

 - The conversation between admin and customer will be displayed in this area.
 We use colors to distinguish messages.
   - *Note*:
-    - Orange is admin's private message.
+    - Orange is admin' s private message.
 The customer cannot view this message.
     - Dark blue is the message sent by the admin to the admin
     - Light blue is the information that the admin sends to guests and customers can view it at the frontend.
 With news of a mail icon, the message will be sent to the email to the customer.